ssbc/ssb-blobs/README.md

 # ssb-blobs

 Protocol for gossiping "blobs", in no particular order.
+This is a plugin for [secret-stack](https://github.com/ssbc/secret-stack) and such general information about these type of plugins is [documented in `plugins.md` in that repository](https://github.com/ssbc/secret-stack/blob/master/plugins.md).

 ## Protocol